nwgat/vpsbench/README.md

 # vpsbench

-Modified to use "pigz" for multithreaded gzip, to take use of multiple cpus.
+"pigz" for multithreaded gzip
+"4k" for better SSD compatibility and performance

 Benchmark VPS performance.
 See original authers [user submissions](https://github.com/mgutz/vpsbench/wiki/VPS-Hosts)

 A script to run simple and comprehensive benchmarks on CPU and IO performance.

 Tested on:

 * Debian 6.0.6
 * Ubuntu 12.04 LTS

+## known issues
+/usr/bin/time is not found on Ubuntu 14.04

 ## Usage